testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#draft`

+:white_check_mark:  **Do:** Test a scenario where the same message arrives twice mistakenly, assert that it doesn't

-:white_check_mark:  **Do:** Since most message-queue by design can send the same message at least once (=== many times), check that your business flow can run multiple times without undesired side effects
+Since most message-queue by design can send the same message at least once (=== many times), check that your business flow can run multiple times without undesired side effects

 Ideas: The withdraw money example, simply run the same message multiple times and ensure that the state is similar to one execution